The Flesch-Kincaid calculator is a user-friendly tool available online that is used to assess the readability of a given text.

 Prefer Active Voice: Active voice is more straightforward and easier to understand than passive voice.
 So, use active voice in your writing whenever possible.

-Utilize Transition Words: Incorporate words like “and,” “because,” “so,” and “but” to guide readers through your text, facilitating better flow and comprehension.
+Use Transition Words: Incorporate words like “and,” “because,” “so,” and “but” to guide readers through your text, facilitating better flow and comprehension.

 Revise and Edit: No piece of writing is perfect in its first draft.
 Thoroughly revise and edit your work to enhance clarity and readability.